elsartz/team-profile-generator/README.md

   # Usage
     It is a usuful directory of the emmployee.
 Quick and easy find the info you want to ;)
    ![Screenshot](https://github.com/elsartz/team-profile-generator/blob/main/screenshoot.jpeg)

+   >🖐️ You can see how it works here: [Video tutorial](https://github.com/elsartz/team-profile-generator/blob/main/teamProfileGen.mp4)

   # Contributing
     Vardis Sartzetakis